5h4ng/MIT6.005-Software-Construction/notes/Reading 7-Designing Specifications.md

 ## Declarative vs. operational specs

-Roughly speaking, there are two kinds of specifications. *Operational* specifications give a series of steps that the method performs; pseudocode descriptions are operational. *Declarative* specifications don’t give details of intermediate steps.
-Instead, they just give properties of the final outcome, and how it’s related to the initial state.
+Roughly speaking, there are two kinds of specifications.

+*Operational* specifications give a series of steps that the method performs; pseudocode descriptions are operational.

+🎉*Declarative* specifications don’t give details of intermediate steps.
+Instead, they just give properties of the final outcome, and how it’s related to the initial state. （**preferable**)

 ## Stronger vs. weaker specs